BernardGreenberg/NXSYS/Relay Compiler/README.md

 **MS-WINDOWS** Lack of building/testing on platform; generated code is expected to work flawlessly, but the current JIT status and issues have neither been investigated, addressed, nor coded for.

-The situation may or may not be better now.
+The JIT situation may or may not be better now.
 It is unreasonable for this feature to require special user action or configuation.

-**Intel Mac** As noted, the JIT API (**pthread_jit_write_protect_np**) fails silently.
+**INTEL MAC** As noted, the JIT API (**pthread_jit_write_protect_np**) fails silently.
 It does not have a return value.
 I have tried all nature of tomfoolery with Capabilities and Entitlements and logging in Admin, but have not been able to overcome this, and some wisdom on the web even suggests that Apple disables this feature for Intel Macs, although I can find no documentation attesting to this or ways of dealing with it.
 Research continues, but anyone with knowledge of this, please contact me via GitHub here.

 It is possible to demonstrate the X86 compiler and correct functioning of X86-compiled interlockings on an Apple Silicon Mac.
 It is silly, but it actually works, and demonstrates this path!
 The compiler will compile for any supported architecture on any supported platform:  **-arch:X86-64** will request a compilation for that platform.

 To run the resultant track object file, use the Apple-suppled **arch** command to run the (Universal!)
-NXSYS executable directly (**../NXSYSMac/Contents/MacOS/NXSYSMac**) by pathname,specifying as a first argument **X86_64**, and the title bar will confirm that is running the **(Intel)** build!
+NXSYS executable under Rosetta2 simulation directly (**../NXSYSMac/Contents/MacOS/NXSYSMac**) by pathname,specifying as a first argument **-X86_64**, (leading hyphen, middle underscore) and the title bar will confirm that is running the **(Intel)** build!
 From there, you can load Intel-compiled track objects, but not native ARM ones!
-(Note that debugging executables are not universal; you must use **Product | Archive**).
+(Note that debugging executables are not universal; you must use **Product | Archive** to build a universal executable).

 It is possible to imagine creating **.dylib**s whose guts are replaced by compiled code, but this is an awful lot to ask for a feature which is basically useless...

-**ARM Mac** Works like a charm, in all respects, but there is a current hard limit on 4K (4096) relays because of a 14-bit addressing limit on ARM to an array 8-byte (64 bit) pointers.
+**ARM MAC** Works like a charm, in all respects, but there is a current hard limit on 4K (4096) relays because of a 14-bit addressing limit on ARM to an array 8-byte (64 bit) pointers.
 Fixing this limit to be twice as large (8192), leveraging the signed nature of this 14-bit instruction field, would require a more complex strategy for the array of pointers by which compiled code references other relays, but the largest interlocking (240th St) today has only half that many (~2K).
 Removing the limit entirely would require a serious redesign of the code strategy which will undoubtably incur costs in all compilations (e.g., additional instructions per logic term).
 Like many ancient architectures, ARM64 draws a distinction between "easy" references to storage and "difficult" ones in order to optimize instruction bits.